matt-dray/pixeltrix/README.md

 <img src="man/figures/pkmn.png" alt="A 14 by 16 pixel grid with a sprite of the main character from the first generation of Pokemon games for the Game Boy.
 It's coloured using the green shades of the original Game Boy." width="33%">

-### Animation
+### Animated sprite

 You can create multiple animation frames with `frame_pixels()`.
 The prior frame is used as a template for the next.

-Here’s how it might look to recreate Mario’s walk cycle from *Super Mario Brothers* (1983):
+Here’s how it might look to recreate Mario’s walk cycle from *Super Mario Brothers* (1983), including an interactive prompt to add more frames as required:

 ``` r
 mario_frames <- frame_pixels(